Microsoft Teams Add Cloud Storage Integration & Synchronization

 Previously, the Box connection in Teams acted as a clear door with no handle.
 Remember?
 Well, now the game has changed.
 Since the content is now synchronized into the Teams site, you can leverage the search and edit functionality, natively.

-What took 6 steps previously, can now be accomplished in 2…
+What took six steps previously, can now be accomplished in two…

 All changes will get synchronized back to Box.
 This functionality can be applied to content anywhere.
 No matter where content exists, it can be synchronized into Teams leveraging SkySync, or any other bi-directional synchronization application.

 I know, you don’t get it unless you see it.
 Here’s the revamped visual:

 “We need one place to manage all our content.”
 Upon hearing this request, your initial thought was a full-migration.
 Not anymore!
 The concept of a bi-directional synchronization has blown your mind… Now you can see how the Microsoft Teams add cloud storage capability can function as a single pane of glass, enabling users to collaborate content in one place – no matter where the content originated.